gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 - If the officials fail to call a foul, a coach or captain may call it to the attention of the quizmaster.
 If in the quizmaster's (and/or the other officials') opinion a foul might have been committed, the quizmaster will give due warning to the violating team.
 A foul cannot be charged, and points cannot be deducted when the quizmaster receives such help from a coach or captain.
 - The quizzer upon whom a foul is called becomes ineligible to jump on that question number, including any alphanumeric question numbers.
     - The chair remains ineligible to jump on that question number, including any alphanumeric question numbers, even if the quizzer who committed the foul is substituted for.
 - Three fouls by a quizzer eliminate that quizzer from the quiz.
 The quizzer must leave the platform immediately.
-His/her seat will continue to be ineligible to jump for the entire question number, including any alphanumeric question numbers.
+That seat will continue to be ineligible to jump for the entire question number, including any alphanumeric question numbers.

 The following are fouls: